Chandan-Alwala/algorithmic-aspects-of-graphs/README.md

 ### Task 5: Experimenting with Edge Deletion
 The program also allows for experimenting with the effect of edge deletion on the k-cores of the graph.
 You can remove edges from the adjacency matrix and re-run the k-core analysis to observe how the k-cores change.

+## <ins>Algorithm2</ins>:
+### <ins>Network Reliability Computation Algorithm</ins>:
+The algorithm generates all possible states of the network, assigns an up/down system condition to each state, and converts it into a reliability value using the method of exhaustive enumeration.

+### Step 1: Define Network Components
+Create a list of network components (nodes or edges).

+### Step 2: Generate Possible States
+Generate all 2^N possible combinations of component statuses (0 for down, 1 for up).
+Store these states in a list.

+### Step 3: Calculate Reliability for Each State
+Iterate through the list of states.
+Assign up/down statuses to components based on the binary representation.
+Calculate reliability for each state and store the values.

+### Step 4: Compute Overall Network Reliability
+Calculate the average of the reliability values obtained in Step 3.
+This average represents the network reliability for a specific reliability parameter (p).